Justin-Watkins/Justin-Watkins.github.io/08-Promotions.md

 > If you are able to make reasonable estimates as to ticket sales using macro factors such as payroll and wins, what impact do your marketing efforts actually have?

 This is a sticky point, but it is valid.
+You will never find a president or owner that liquidates their marketing department.
+Indeed they do a lot more than push tickets.
 The most important factor for many clubs is likely the investment in the team.
 This is more true for baseball because of the number of games.
 You are more exposed to perturbations in performance when you have more events.
 This is where the NFL has a major advantage.

 There is also a lot of complexity in specific market conditions.
 There are a number of questions that we can ask ourselves when focusing on ticket sales.